gilnam74/vex-sneppet/VEX-for-artists.md

 # Introduction
-For those who tried (or afraid to start) to learn VEX but fail and stop because it was too hard.
-Here you will learn VEX and some Math beginning from the basics with a clear detailed explanation.
+For those who tried (or afraid to jump in) to learn VEX but fail and stop because it was too hard.

+Here you will learn VEX (and hence applied math) starting from the basics with a clear detailed explanation.
 You need elementary knowledge of Houdini UI and an understanding of core programming concepts.
-If you can render the metal sphere in Houdini and know what is syntax, data types, variables and loops then you are fine to go (check [Programming Basics tutorial](Programming-basics) if not).
+If you can render the metal sphere and can distinguish a `loop` form `variable`, then you are fine to go.

-To understand **applied Math** in 3D using VEX in Houdini our mission here.
+Check [Programming Basics tutorial](Programming-basics) if you are total 146% fresh noob in developing.

 ##### Create a wrangle in a fresh Houdini scene
 - Press TAB in Node View, type `geometry`, hit ENTER